Reviewed by Tamir Rubin, Head of Product at iPREP • Updated February 2026

 Test Provider

-The FSOT test is administered by the Pearson VUE on behalf of the Foreign Service and the Department of State.
+The FSOT is administered by Pearson VUE on behalf of the U.S. Department of State.

 Information Sources